0xvext/0xvext.github.io/_posts/2018-11-08-brakesec-book-club-hacker-playbook-3-chapter-1-notes.md

 * There are lots of good links to reading material and tools in the first chapter, though some of the tools referenced are no longer actively maintained.

-* Aggressor is super powerful - The documentation on it is really well done and thorough
+* Aggressor is super powerful - The documentation on it is really well done and thorough.

 * As observed in the book club meeting, the author doesn't do a great job of clarifying what the syntax being provided is for: some of the commands suggested are "install all the things!" and some of them are "install this one specific thing."
 As the reader, you don't need to take both approaches: if you just follow all the commands in the book in sequence you will break some things by trying to re-install tools that were already installed in the previous steps.
 Again, it's a better idea to selectively install what you need, rather than the hail mary.

 * Registering DNS: godaddy, porkbun, namecheap, others.
-Just search for who has the best deal; don't renew after the first year for lab stuff (renewals are higher than first registration).Make sure you order one that includes DNS privacy at no extra cost, otherwise your name/address info can be looked up.
+Just search for who has the best deal; don't renew after the first year for lab stuff (renewals are higher than first registration).
+	Make sure you order one that includes DNS privacy at no extra cost, otherwise your name/address info can be looked up.

 * Powershell install was done with PTF based on the commands given, so the manual install instructions are only needed for a one-off setup.